 On Maryland’s Eastern Shore, the Chester, Wye, Sassafras, Miles, Tred Avon, Blackwater, Choptank, Nanticoke, Wicomico, Manokin, Anemessex, and Pocomoke rivers provide a wide range of activities.

 The quality of fishing along any given stretch of river depends on the season, location, salinity, and other factors.
-Many Eastern Shore rivers sustain populations of largemouth bass, black crappie, sunfish, chain pickerel, channel catfish, bullheads, carp, longnose gar, and other species in their upper reaches.
-In the lower sections, striped bass, white perch, channel catfish, and a variety of saltwater species are common.
+Many Eastern Shore rivers sustain populations of largemouth bass, black crappie, sunfish, yellow perch, chain pickerel, channel catfish, bullheads, carp, longnose gar, and other species in their upper reaches.
+In the lower sections, striped bass, white perch, channel catfish, blue catfish, and a variety of saltwater species are common.

 The major rivers of the Eastern Shore are fed by hundreds of smaller streams, creeks, and tributaries which sustain their own unique diversity of freshwater fish species.
 Many of these tributaries experience seasonal migrations of yellow perch, white perch, striped bass, American shad, hickory shad, and river herring.